alyssadata/ai-foundations-world-execution/00_ai-foundations-definition.md

 But use does not transfer source authority.

-Implementation does not replace Alyssa Solen.
+Implementation does not transfer Alyssa Solen’s source authority.

+Adoption does not convert AI Foundations into ownerless structure.

+Citation does not create equivalence.

+Participation does not create origin.

 ---